 "It is not the length of life, but the depth of life." -Ralph Waldo Emerson

-To send flowers to Hershall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hershall Whipple, please visit our floral store.